louhz/robogs/README.md

   * Compute bounding boxes and center of mass.
   * Infer physics parameters (VLM).

+The sample mjcf are stored in the franka_leap and franka_robotiq
 ## Step 12: Simulation and Rendering

 * Load URDF/MJCF for simulation:

 ```
 Python Debugger: 4drender